Note: While abandoned in the past, this line has been rebuilt and is in use by BSNF today.

 The Bevier and Southern had general offices in Bevier; 43 regular employees with an annual pay roll amounting to $135,000.
 The Bevier and Southern railroad was very important to many people.
 Sometimes kids would ride the train to town so they could go to public schools.
 When It was time to go home, they would walk down to the train station and wait for the train home.
 Many people relied on the B&S not only for transportation, but also for jobs and to ship coal out that was mined in Bevier.
 The miners used to walk down Welsh Hill to the RR down by the Roundhouse (Which is all gone now) and they'd catch the 4 am train to the mines...
 Granny Bess said you could see a line of lit miner's camp all walking in a streamed light to the RR to catch the train.

-Thanks to Harold J. Alldredge, Jr. for contributing information about this route.
+Thanks to Harold J. Alldredge, Jr. for contributing information.